Destinations · Asia

 Tết · Mid-Autumn · Reunification

-Tết Nguyên Đán (Lunar New Year, late Jan–early Feb) is the biggest holiday — cities empty, prices spike.
+Tết Nguyên Đán (Lunar New Year, late Jan–early Feb) is the biggest holiday — cities empty, restaurants close for a week, prices spike, transport fills up.
 Mid-Autumn Festival (Sep–Oct) features lanterns and mooncakes.
 Reunification Day April 30 marks national unification.

 Cultural foods